Bobcho101/FurniCraft/README.md

 # FurniCraft

 ## Overall Info
 - **This is my SoftUni project for the exam!
-This is an app for buying and selling furniture.**
+This is an app called FurniCraft for buying and selling furniture.
+The server i used is the SoftUni practice server not mine!**

 ## Run the Project